tejanshrana/bot-for-humanity/README.md

 # bot-for-humanity

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This project is just a bot that sends a message to https://www.thiswebsitewillselfdestruct.com/ every 12 hours to keep it alive.
 It includes the following files and folders.

 - bot_for_humanity - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

-This application reacts to EC2 Instance State change events, demonstrating the power of event-driven development with Amazon EventBridge.

 The application uses several AWS resources, including Lambda functions and an EventBridge Rule trigger.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.